catalinred/catalinred.github.com/_posts/2015-05-25-web-design-is-not-just-web-design-anymore.markdown

 <small>[via Luke Wroblewski](https://twitter.com/lukew/status/591296890030915585)</small>

-Ok, seriously now, will you stack the menu items on mobile displays or you'll hide them under a hamburger icon?
+OK, seriously now, will you stack the menu items on mobile displays or you'll hide them under a hamburger icon?
 Slide out/off canvas style?
 What will fit better for your design?

 ## What kind of CSS grid will  your design be based on?
 You know that floats based grid systems don't play good with centered vertical alignment.
 Inline blocks are great for that but do you like fighting with white space?
 Flexbox based grid?
 Or you can't afford yet because of your users?